Spalding, Lincolnshire: Historic buildings

 Ayscoughfee Hall dates from the 15th century and is now operated as a museum.

 Spalding Parish Church, dedicated to St Mary and St Nicolas, was built in 1284 by William de Littleport of Spalding Priory.
 The tower and spire were added in 1360.

 The Church of St John the Baptist was built in 1875, at the same time as the adjacent Church school.
-St Paul's at Fulney, on the eastern side of the town, was designed by Sir George Gilbert Scott and completed in 1880 after his death.
+St Paul's Church, on Holbeach Road in the north-eastern suburb of Fulney, was built to the designs of George Gilbert Scott.
+Completed in 1880, two years after his death, it is a Grade I listed building.
+The vicarage is listed at Grade II*.

 Other local attractions are the Pinchbeck Engine Museum (just north of Spalding), the Bulb Museum (situated at Birch Grove Garden Centre, Pinchbeck) and the Gordon Boswell Romany Museum, to the south of the town.
 The Chain Bridge Forge is a 19th-century blacksmith's forge on the River Welland; many of its original features have been preserved and it is operated as a museum.

-The Chatterton Tower is a prominent landmark.
+The Chatterton Tower is a prominent landmark, a water tower with offices below, built in 1955.
+It stands 30m tall and is 29m wide, and was extensively restored in 2018.